Simon McCoy: Career

 McCoy started his journalism career at the Fleet Street News Agency in London before joining Thames TV as a researcher for Thames News in 1983.
 After time as a scriptwriter at Thames TV, in 1986 he joined the breakfast TV station TV-am as a news editor.
-In 1988, McCoy left to go to new satellite channel Sky – initially as a producer on the Sky News breakfast programme Sunrise.
+In 1988, McCoy left TV-am to join the new satellite channel Sky – initially as a producer on the Sky News breakfast programme Sunrise.

 In 2003, McCoy co-anchored Sky's coverage of the Iraq War on location in Kuwait and Basra.
 He was on air for five hours every day of the conflict.

 In January 2004, McCoy joined the BBC, and could be seen on BBC Breakfast and BBC News 24, initially as a cover presenter for both.
 In September 2005, he took over the morning slot on BBC News alongside Kate Silverton following Phillip Hayton's sudden departure after Hayton fell out with Silverton.
 When reviewing the papers the following day, McCoy tried to point out the story, but was prevented by Silverton.
 In December 2007, Silverton left the shift to host the 8pm Update.

 On 9 March 2012, McCoy was apparently caught asleep face-down at the newsdesk as BBC Breakfast handed over to the BBC News channel at 8:30 am.
 McCoy joked that he had "just been told the Queen wanted me to cover her next visit".

 Shortly before 1pm GMT on 18 March 2013, McCoy and co-presenter Sophie Long read the final BBC News bulletin from BBC Television Centre, with BBC News moving to Broadcasting House in the West End of London for the BBC News at One.